 Successful Applicants will be granted a visa for 2 years.
 Similar to the Tier 1 Graduate Entrepreneur visa, this route does not lead to settlement (Indefinite leave to remain).

-Applying for a Tier 1 Start-up visa as a team of 2 or more
+Applying for a Start-up visa as a team of 2 or more

-Using our Solicitors to submit Tier 1 Start-up business endorsement application
+Using our Solicitors to submit Start-up business endorsement application

 Caseworkers at the Home Office are trained to reject applications, which are improperly prepared, for example by failing to provide the correct supporting evidence (evidence of endorsement).
 In order to ensure your UK Start-up visa application succeeds, our solicitors and barristers will ensure all specified documents must be provided.